viercc/monad-gen/cartesian-profunctors/README.md

             => p a b -> p (t a) (t b)
 ```

-`PTraversable` is really powerful class.
+`PTraversable` is a really powerful class.
 Putting various Cartesian & Cocartesian Profunctors to `p`, you can perform various operations on `PTraversable` functors.

 * Simply putting `p = (->)`, you get `(a -> b) -> t a -> t b`, which is `fmap`.
 * Putting `p = Star f` for Applicative `f`, you get `Star f a b -> Star f (t a) (t b)`.
 By unwrapping `Star`, you get: